 - Statement of Grade

-The Canadian Feed Industry Education Program (CFIEP) is a modular course developed by Animal Nutrition Association of Canada in collaboration with University of Guelph and University of Saskatchewan.
+The Canadian Feed Industry Education Program (CFIEP) is a modular course developed by Animal Nutrition Association of Canada in collaboration with the University of Guelph and the University of Saskatchewan.

 Module 2: Overview of the Feed Manufacturing Process